lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-Ok, here's an example.
+Here's an example.
 This dataset doesn't have sex or ethnicity, so we'll use the energy group variable.
 You'll notice it isn't much more difficult to run an interaction test, as you just include the asterisk.
 But!
 The estimates are very different.
 There is now another term for weight with energy group at the bottom.
 Later in the course we'll get more to interpretation.

 ---
-## Checking if interactive association exists
+## Checking if an interactive association exists

 ```yaml
 type: "FullSlide"